OpeOginni/aws-bootcamp-cruddur-2023/journal/week0.md

 ***Learnt a lot about making sure I used Tags when creating services to help with organization and ease billing search***

-### ✅ Created a Trail that logs all actons in my AWS Organization
+### ✅ Created a Trail that logs all actions in my AWS Organization

 <img src="screenshots/week0/week0_16.png" width="600">
 <img src="screenshots/week0/week0_17.png" >